LayAlex/Stm32_UnitTests_Example/README.md

 1. setup software as described below https://habr.com/ru/post/469367/

+you need:
+- Cygwin
+- STM32CubeIDE

-2. didn't managed to run unit tests as described, decided just to create separated console project that referenced to Project *.cpp files for testing
+2. didn't managed to run unit tests with GoogleTest as described, decided just to create separated console project that referenced to Project *.cpp files for testing
 3. After project created specify path to source files as in picture.
 4. Write tests
 5. Run